ibm-cloud-docs/containers/cs_vpn.md

 ## Configuring the strongSwan Helm chart
 {: #vpn_configure}

+Before you install the strongSwan Helm chart, you must decide on your strongSwan configuration.
+{: shortdesc}

 Before you begin:
 * [Install an IPSec VPN gateway in your on-premises data center](/docs/infrastructure/iaas-vpn/set-up-ipsec-vpn.html#setting-up-an-ipsec-connection).
 * [Log in to your account.
 Target the appropriate region and, if applicable, resource group.
 Set the context for your cluster](cs_cli_install.html#cs_cli_configure).

 ### Step 1: Get the strongSwan Helm chart
 {: #strongswan_1}

+Install Helm and get the strongSwan Helm chart to view possible configurations.
+{: shortdesc}

 1. [Install Helm for your cluster and add the {{site.data.keyword.Bluemix_notm}} repository to your Helm instance](cs_integrations.html#helm).